bharanijayasuri/SearchApp/README.md

 ## Tests

-There is a separate project called SearchAppTests which uses NUnit testing framework to unit test the functions in SearchService and methods in SearchController.
+There is a separate project called SearchAppTests which uses NUnit testing framework to unit test the functions in SearchService, PrepareDataSourceService and the SearchController.